gesinger/debugvideo-com/docs/drm.md

 Certain key systems only work on certain browsers, so make sure that the key system you're trying to use is supported.

-If you know that the options are configured correctly, and you're dealing with content that is encrypted with multiple key systems (e.g., Widevine and Playready), then try one of the other key systems (you may need to use a different browser).
+If you know that the options are configured correctly, and you're dealing with content that is encrypted with multiple key systems (e.g., Widevine and PlayReady), then try one of the other key systems (you may need to use a different browser).

 Check the [devtools network panel](devtools-network) to see if any license requests failed.
 Check also that license requests were made.
 If no license requests were made, then either the EME options aren't provided correctly to the player, the EME plugin/system is not initialized, the content is not encrypted, or something failed before a key session requested a license.